wanglab-broad/spin/README.md

 3. Installation instructions
 4. Basic usage principles

 For examples of downstream analysis (e.g. differentially expressed gene analysis and trajectory inference), see the [tutorial](docs/tutorials/tutorial.ipynb) notebook.
-For further details on SPIN parameters, import SPIN into Python and run `help(spin)`.
+For further details on SPIN parameters, import SPIN into Python as shown below and run `help(spin)`.

 ## 1. Conceptual overview
 * Conventional single-cell analysis can identify molecular *cell types* by considering each cell individually.